podlomar/homestream/README.md

 - **Main Controls**: Use the buttons below the video player for the same functions
 - **Large Video Player**: The video player takes up 85-92% of the screen height on mobile for optimal viewing
 - **Touch-Optimized**: Larger touch targets and mobile-friendly button sizes
+- **Video Position Tracking**: Automatically saves your watching progress every 5 seconds and when you pause
+- **Resume Playback**: Videos with saved positions show a green resume indicator and automatically resume from where you left off

 ## Network Access